philippesamuel/turtle-snake-game/README.md

 - The snake is controlled with the arrow keys.
 - The goal is to eat as many apples as possible without hitting the walls or the snake's own body.
 - The game ends when the snake hits the wall or its own body.
-- The score is displayed in the top right corner.
+- The score is displayed in the top center of the screen.

 ## Installation